State-of-the-art review and synthesis: A requirement-based roadmap for standardized predictive maintenance automation

 \subsubsection{Extracting Requirements from the Capability Grid}

-IRs are defined as specifications of an informational need while FRs are defined as specifications of behaviors that the system must offer in order to enable the users to achieve their goals \cite{sommerville2009deriving, shah1988functional}.
-While existing literature and surveys on PMx provide a comprehensive perspective on the systematic design methodologies for various types of equipment \cite{ran2019survey, zhang2019data}, well-defined requirements (i.e., IRs and FRs) are not adequately addressed.
-Some studies discuss requirements at application-specific levels, such as information systems for heating, ventilation, and air conditioning (HVAC) systems \cite{balaji2016information}, and functional and environmental requirements for aircraft-related PMx \cite{li2020toward}.
-Others partially identify the requirements or suggest that they should be explored in future work \cite{jimenez2019system, justus2018capability}, leaving these discussions as afterthoughts.
-Consequently, the literature lacks a comprehensive and systematic perspective that thoroughly articulates IRs and FRs in the context of PMx systems.
-Rather than adopting an application-centric approach to identifying IRs and FRs that casts the PMx review within the context of a single application or area (e.g., aircraft, industrial equipment and operation), this study employs a module-based (or ``pillar-based'') strategy using the three pillars of PMx introduced in Section~\ref{sec:Section2}; an application-specific approach does not necessarily provide exhaustive insights due to the potential scarcity of detailed and domain-specific studies in certain fields.
-The module-based approach classifies PMx tasks into three exhaustive categories: SD, HA, and PA, each representing a stage in the PMx process, i.e., anomaly detection, diagnosis, and prognosis.
-This approach offers a more precise roadmap supporting the investigation across a wide range of applications, thereby facilitating a more comprehensive exploration of the relevant topics.
+IRs are defined as specifications of an informational need, while FRs are defined as specifications of behaviors that the system must offer to enable users to achieve their goals~\cite{sommerville2009deriving,shah1988functional}.
+Although existing literature and surveys on PMx provide comprehensive perspectives on systematic design methodologies for various types of equipment~\cite{ran2019survey,zhang2019data}, well-defined requirements (i.e., IRs and FRs) are not adequately addressed.
+Some studies discuss requirements at an application-specific level, such as information systems for heating, ventilation, and air conditioning (HVAC) systems~\cite{balaji2016information}, and functional and environmental requirements for aircraft-related PMx~\cite{li2020toward}.
+Others partially identify the requirements or suggest that they should be explored in future work~\cite{jimenez2019system,justus2018capability}, often leaving these discussions as afterthoughts.

+As a result, the literature lacks a comprehensive and systematic perspective that thoroughly articulates IRs and FRs in the context of PMx systems.
+Instead of adopting an application-centric approach to identifying IRs and FRs, which limits the PMx review to a single application or area (e.g., aircraft, industrial equipment), this study employs a module-based (or `pillar-based') strategy using the three pillars of PMx introduced in Section~\ref{sec:Section2}.
+An application-specific approach may not provide exhaustive insights due to the potential scarcity of detailed, domain-specific studies in certain fields.
+The module-based approach classifies PMx tasks into three comprehensive categories: SD, HA, and PA, each representing a stage in the PMx process -- anomaly detection, diagnosis, and prognosis, respectively.
+This approach offers a more precise roadmap for investigating a wide range of applications, thereby facilitating a more comprehensive exploration of the relevant topics.